Social housing fast track – application guidance

 Connecting Scotland is a Scottish Government programme set up to tackle digital exclusion during the coronavirus crisis.
 It is delivered with the support of local councils, SCVO and a wide range of organisations from across Scotland and the UK.

-Previous application rounds have targeted those at high clinical risk from coronavirus, families with children, young care leavers, older people and disabled people.
+Previous application rounds have targeted those at high clinical risk from coronavirus, families with children, young care leavers, older people and disabled people, and unemployed people.

 Social housing providers can apply for support for up to 100 people per local authority area they are currently working with.
 This support can include: